emacs-mirror/emacs/mps/manual/source/glossary/c.rst

         .. aka:: *activation stack*, *execution stack*.

-        A :term:`stack` that stores :term:`activation records
-        <activation record>`, particularly subroutine return
-        information, is known as a *control stack*.
+        A :term:`stack` that stores :term:`activation records`, particularly subroutine return information, is known as a *control stack*.

-        Typically the control stack is supported and used by the hardware architecture and the operating system, limiting the types and sizes of :term:`objects <object>` that can be stored on it.
+        Typically the control stack is supported and used by the hardware architecture and the operating system, limiting the types and sizes of :term:`objects` that can be stored on it.
 Often, only one type of object, a :term:`stack frame`, is permitted, and the layout of that is defined by the hardware architecture.